DMedina559/minecraft/addons/transfer_ui/README.md

 #### Install Dedicated Server:

-You have a few options to install the deicated server:
+You have a few options to install the dedicated server:

 - Direct Download: